Deals of the day-Mergers and acquisitions

 ** Russian tycoon Viktor Vekselberg, who has been placed under U.S. sanctions, confirmed he had resumed talks about merging his power assets with gas giant Gazprom, Russian agencies reported.

-** Swiss private bank and asset manager Vontobel is buying private bank Notenstein La Roche from Swiss cooperative bank Raiffeisen RFSHW.UL for 700 million Swiss francs ($705 million), the two parties said.
+** Private bank Vontobel is buying smaller competitor Notenstein La Roche from Swiss cooperative bank Raiffeisen for $705 million, the first in what industry insiders expect could be a new wave of consolidation in the sector.

 ** Oman Arab Bank, a unit of Ominvest, and Alizz Islamic Bank are exploring a merger, the two banks said, joining an increasing trend among Gulf banks to consolidate.